DivMeister/CMPG-323-Overview-31612032/README.md

 # CMPG-323-Overview-31612032
 Project 1
 ## Overview:
 This repository will be for planning the semester and what needs to be done.
 Also, a structure will be added on how and when each project is completed as well as a brief explanation on what branching strategy I will be using.
 After that I will be explaning in my own opinion based in research, why I will be using .gitignore files.
 The ReadMe end off with an explanation on how I think I'll be storing sensitive information and credentials.
+Lastly the Burndown chart for Semester Plan project is also added to the readme.
 ## Project Structure:
 I will be using a separate repository for each project.
 This will help with keeping it clean and organized.
 The projects are as follows: <br />